josedlhm/PitchforkReviews/README.md

 We look at Pitchfork reviews from 2000-2016 to answer one basic question: how does language differ across good and bad reviews?

+You can read our report in file titled "Final Report"

 This repository has three sections.